The traditional Chinese lantern is probably one of the most renowned symbols of Chinese culture all around the world.

 Soon after that, the paper lanterns are incorporated into Buddhism religious practices.

 It is said that emperor Ming of Han ( ChinaKnowledge.de – An Encyclopaedia on Chinese History )—also known as Liu Zhuang (劉莊) or Han Mingdi Liu Zhuang 漢帝劉莊 (58-75CE) —, saw how Buddhist monks lit the paper lanterns in the temples on the fifteenth day after the new year.

 A devout Buddhist himself, he ordered the citizens and the palace inhabitants to light the Chinese lanterns to worship the Buddha—just as the monks did—.
 Gradually, this practice became the custom, and later on, flourished as the grand traditional festival we know as the Spring Lantern Festival (more on this further below).

-During the relatively peaceful Tang Dynasty (618-907 CE) ( ancient.eu ) —often known as the zenith, most prosperous time of Ancient China—, the citizens made paper lanterns as decorations and ritual symbols to celebrate their prosperous, peaceful lives.
-This is the time when the bright red color was popularized as the main color of the Chinese lanterns.
+During the relatively peaceful Tang Dynasty (618-907 CE) ( ancient.eu ) —often known as the zenith, the most prosperous time of Ancient China—, the citizens made paper lanterns as decorations and ritual symbols to celebrate their prosperous, peaceful lives.
+This is the time when the bright red color was popularized as the main color of Chinese lanterns.

 Red—representing fire—was and still is the national color of China, representing prosperity, happiness, and good fortune.
 The traditional Chinese lanterns are partly responsible for spreading the popularity of the bright red color as the national identity of China all around the world.

-Nevertheless, the function and meaning of the Chinese lanterns have shifted over time.
+Nevertheless, the function and meaning of Chinese lanterns have shifted over time.
 It originated simply as a light source, but as more efficient and practical light sources were developed over the years, now the Chinese lanterns are mainly used for decorations, ritualistic, and festivities purposes.

 The History of Chinese Lantern Festival